Apply today — you could get a loan for up to $1,500. Application deadline is Dec. 31, 2025. Explore Emerald Advance® Loan

 Using Your Tax Refund for Debt Management

 1. First of all, do you have an emergency fund?
-At a bare minimum, you should have $1,000 in cash sitting in a savings account in case of a genuine emergency, like an automobile repair or a sudden job loss.
+At a bare minimum, you should have $1,000 in cash sitting in an emergency fund account in case of a genuine emergency, like an automobile repair or a sudden job loss.
 Make sure you have that before anything else and refill it if you ever find yourself using it for a real emergency.
+For larger planned expenses, consider a sinking fund.

 2. Next, make a debt repayment plan.
 Take all of the debts you have and figure out the balance and the current interest rate on each of them, then order them by interest rate with the biggest interest rate coming first on the list.
 Your goal should be to make threefold: don’t increase any of these debts any further, make the minimum payment on each debt on the list each month, and make a double payment on the first debt on the list each month (you can skip the double payment if you need to refill your emergency fund that month).